Use

 The mfr key has the company name of the manufacturer as its value in two cases:

-• The advertisement of the device has been successfully decoded, its manufacturer data have a company ID compliant to the Bluetooth specification, and it's no beacon (iBeacon, Microsoft Advertising Beacon).
+• Theengs Gateway has successfully decoded the advertisement of the device, its manufacturer data have a company ID compliant to the Bluetooth specification, and it's no beacon (iBeacon, Microsoft Advertising Beacon).

-Note that in the latter case, we can't guarantee that the manufacturer name is correct, as many devices are not compliant to the Bluetooth specification and encode their data in the bytes where the manufacturer ID should be.
+Note that in the latter case, there's guarantee that the manufacturer name is correct, as many devices aren't compliant to the Bluetooth specification and encode their data in the bytes where the manufacturer ID should be.

 # Details options